Did you know that bladder issues can appear or get worse during perimenopause (the years leading up to menopause) and beyond?

 Why it happens

-There are many types of incontinence and contributing factors, but there as we age, we experience changes in two areas which can put us at risk:
+There are many types of incontinence and contributing factors, but as we age, we experience changes in two areas which can put us at risk:

 Pelvic floor muscles.
 The pelvic floor is a bowl-like network of muscles and tissue that site under and support the bladder, bowel, and uterus.
 If they become weak, lose their tone, or if you lack control of these muscles, you may experience bladder leakage.
 Unfortunately, they tend to lose tone and weaken with age.